pacchione-t/checkers/README.md

 # Checkers-Application-Java
-A checkers application written in Java with an image library

-This project is an application that runs the popular two-player board game checkers built in Java with an external image library.
+This project is an application built in Java with an external GUI library that runs the popular two-player board game checkers.
 The application allows two users to play the game locally using mouse and keyboard events.
-The application was developed in the Eclipse Java IDE and can be executed with the provided external library.
-Checkers.java contains the main method that can be used to launch the application.
+It was developed in the Eclipse Java IDE and can be executed via Checkers.jar.